Lynn Zimmerman

 Lynn Brian Zimmerman (born July 13, 1942) is a Canadian former professional ice hockey goaltender.

 Career

 Zimmerman won a Calder Cup as a member of the Rochester Americans in the 1967–1968 season and the Lester Patrick Cup as a member of the Vancouver Canucks during the 1969–1970 season.
 During the 1975–76 season, Zimmerman played eight games in the World Hockey Association (WHA) with the Denver Spurs/Ottawa Civics, and during the 1977–78 season he played another 20 WHA games with the Houston Aeros.
+He played the net for the final Aeros game in history in the 1978 WHA playoffs on April 26, 1978.